nanopx/fireseeder/README.md

-# firestore-seeder
+# fireseeder

-Commandline tool for seeding Firestore data
+Commandline tool for seeding data to Firestore

 *This tool is WIP and not ready to be used yet*